The Path of Ambition

 - The exemplar Adelmar the Lion, founder of the School of Arms and an inspiration to weapon masters throughout the Empire.

-The path of Ambition has many symbols and icons across the Empire, but one of the most common and prevalent is flame.
-This is not only symbolic of Tian’s quest to steal the fire of the sun, but fire possesses many of the qualities of purest ambition.
+One of the most common symbols of Ambition used in the Empire is flame.
+This is not only symbolic of the quest Tian undertook to steal the fire of the sun, but fire possesses many of the qualities of purest ambition.
 It is ever hungry and never satisfied, for the moment it is satisfied, it dies.
 Some pilgrims of Ambition even go as far as to burn a brand on their arm or hand in recognition of the price Tian paid or as a reminder of how dangerous Ambition can be.

 - You can learn about the various spiritual roleplaying effects created by priests dedicated to Ambition here.